'Dancing With the Stars' Pros Maksim Chmerkovskiy and Peta Murgatroyd Kicked out of a Lamaze Childbirth Class

 The dance duo is expecting their baby boy in January and will be getting married in July in New York City, according to E!
 News.

 Hopefully the next class goes a little smoother!
-Although, we have a feeling the couple is done with Lamaza baby classes.
+Although, we have a feeling the couple is done with Lamaze baby classes.